TOKYO (TR) – In 2015, Yua Mikami had a decision to make.

 Mikami added that comments in opposition to the group also came from Japanese fans of K-Pop.
 “Don’t pollute K-Pop,” one of the critics said, according to Mikami.

 “Fans appreciate K-pop idols who endure years of practice to come up with perfect performances,” she said.
 “I think that they couldn’t allow for a Japanese AV actress to enter the same world.”

 Last December, Matsuda took to Twitter to announce her departure from Honey Popcorn.
-This month, it was learned that the group now has five members through the additions of gravure idol Nako Miyase, Ruka Tajima and Sara Izumi following an audition.
+This month, it was learned that the group now has five members through the additions of gravure idol Nako Miyase, Ruka Tajima and Sara Izumi, who were added following auditions.
 The new lineup played club Bambi in Osaka City on Sunday.